Get Into Jail Free

 - In Suicide Squad #6, Harley Quinn shoots up a police car outside of a police station in order to get herself arrested and taken inside the station where the Joker's skinned face is being kept.

-- Batman villain Black Mask's accomplice, Circe, tries to get Harvey "Two-Face" Dent to do this - return to Arkham Asylum and kill Black Mask while he's in there.
+- The villain Black Mask's accomplice, Circe, tries to get Harvey "Two-Face" Dent to do this - return to Arkham Asylum and kill Black Mask while he's in there.

-- Batman also does this himself, getting himself into Arkham because he knew Zasaz, despite being locked up, was somehow sneaking out to kill people.
+- Batman also does this himself, getting himself into Arkham because he knew Zsasz, despite being locked up, was somehow sneaking out to kill people.